 Shame-based thought patterns are formed majorly from our childhood.

 People who grow up in abusive environment can easily get the message that they are undeserving, inadequate and inferior.
 In other words, that they should feel ashamed. –Verywell mind

 Shame-based thought patterns are also common to people who have suffered from traumatic experiences in the past like the loss of a loved one or rape.
-Their inner critic picks up the experience and tries to make them see how their bad self is the originator of all the dark moment.
-To understand how the inner critic works and how to make it work for you, read this article.
+Their inner critic picks up the experience and tries to make them see how their bad self is the originator of all the dark moments.
+To understand how the inner critic works and how to make it work for you, read this.

 Freedom from shame-based thought patterns is possible but it takes time.
 The conditioning of the mind to those mindsets didn’t come at once so it will also take time to recondition the mind into right thinking.
 This is where self-affirmation comes in.

 What Is Affirmation For Shame?

 Affirmation for shame is the journey to convincing yourself (your inner critic) that you are not bad and there is nothing wrong with you because, really, there is nothing wrong with you.

 Now, over to the shame breaking affirmations you should declare over yourself daily.

 71 Affirmations For Guilt and Shame